 - Continuing to contact consumer after receiving “cease communication” notice.

-If a collection agency has attempted any of the behaviors listed above with you, they have broken the law and should pay the price.
+If a debt collector has attempted any of the behaviors listed above with you, they have broken the law and should pay the price.
 You can inform the FTC of any violations by submitting a complaint.
 You may also consider contacting your state attorney general’s office.

-Suing a Collection Agency, Creditor or Credit Bureau in Small Claims Court
+Suing a Debt Collector, Original Creditor or Credit Bureau in Small Claims Court

 As previously mentioned, the FDCPA allows you to take them to court and win money.
 As an informed consumer who knows your rights, it’s important to keep them honest by taking legal action against them when your rights have been violated.
 Each violation is a $1,000 fine that is rewarded to you.